 - Right to restriction of processing – where certain conditions apply you have a right to restrict the processing.

 - Right of portability – you have the right to have the data we hold about you transferred to another organisation.

 - Right to object – you have the right to object to certain types of processing such as direct marketing.

-Can I find out the personal data that the Anchor Hanover holds about me?
+Can I find out the personal data that Anchor holds about me?

-Anchor Hanover at your request, can confirm what information we hold about you and how it is processed.
-If Anchor Hanover does hold personal data about you, you can request the following information:
+Anchor at your request can confirm what information we hold about you and how it is processed.
+If Anchor does hold personal data about you, you can request the following information: